branpk/wafel/README.md

 ## Bugs and feature requests

 Please log bugs and feature requests on Github [here](https://github.com/branpk/wafel/issues/new).
-This increases visibility for other users, and I'm more likely to see them than on Discord.
+(For my own sanity and to avoid issues getting lost, please don't send them to me on discord.)

 ## Wafel as a library